 Acronym = a word formed from the first letter or letters of a series of words: laser (light amplification by stimulated emission of radiation); hazmat (hazardous materials); MOOCs (massive open online courses – not massively).

 Initialism = made from the first letter of a series of words BUT not pronounced as a word: FBI, PR.

 Abbreviate Georgia Institute of Technology only as Georgia Tech, the Institute, or Tech.
 GT, GIT, the University, and Ga.
 Tech should never be used in running copy.
 There are, however, exceptions where GT is part of the official name: GT Dining; GT Minute (the official name of one of Admission's electronic newsletters) are a couple of examples.

 Minimize the use of initialisms to increase readability.
 When used, however, spell out the entire name on first reference followed by the letters in parentheses.
-The shortened form, generally without periods (R.A.T.S.
-Week is one exception), can be used thereafter.
+The shortened form, generally without periods, can be used thereafter.
 Exception: Grade-point average need not be used on first reference.
 According to AP, GPA is recognized widely enough that it is acceptable even on first reference.

 - The Georgia Tech Research Institute (GTRI) solves tough technical problems for industry in Georgia, across the nation, and around the globe.

 With Schools and Colleges, the entire name of the School/College should always be used on first reference.
 Thereafter, use of the School or the College (uppercase) is acceptable, as is the most commonly accepted shortened form of the name, or use of the initialism.